Horace William Petherick: Early life and family

 Petherick was born on 4 December 1838.
 Very little is known about his early life.
 He was the third of eight children to tailor William Richard Petherick and Phoebe Mary Ann, née Cooper who had married in St Pancras on 12 April 1835.
-Two of Horace's siblings died in early childhood, and he was to suffer with his own children as two of his seven died in early life.
+Two of Horace's siblings died in early childhood.

-Horace was registered on the 1861 census as an artist.
+Petherick was registered on the 1861 census as an artist.
 He married Clementina Augusta Bewley Bonny (c.1860-1909) and the couple immediately moved to Addiscombe, Surrey, where they remained for the rest of their lives.
-Very little is known about his early life.
-The couple had seven children, two of whom died in infancy, leaving five girls, of whome one, Rosa Clementina (1872-1931) became an illustrator like her father.
+The couple had seven children, two of whom died in infancy, leaving five girls, of whom one, Rosa Clementina (1872-1931) became an illustrator like her father.

-The Annual Review noted on his passing that he was an artist of repute who exhibited at the Royal Academy on several occasions.
+The Annual Review noted on his death that he was an artist of repute who exhibited at the Royal Academy on several occasions.
 Petherick exhibited to a limited extent.
 Four of his works are in public art collections in the UK.

 Work as an illustrator

 His first work as an illustrator was in 1868, but it was only in the early 1870s that he started to attract large amounts of work.
 He illustrated well over 100 books in his career.
-He illustrated many young children's books, but he also did a few books for young adults.
+He illustrated many young children's books, as well as a few books for young adults.
 He was one of the illustrators for The Savage Club Papers (1897).
 He acted as technical illustrator for his own books on the violin.
 From about 1890, he seems to have done less illustration work, and none at all from 1900, except of his own violin books, and violins provided a second career for him.